tencentyun/intlcloud-documents/yehe_doc/云通信/即时通信 IM/错误码_intl_en.md

 | 6258 | The SSO cookie is invalid. |

-> If the problem persists, you can [submit a ticket](https://console.cloud.tencent.com/workorder/category) with the API, error code, and error information to technical engineers.
+> If the problem persists, you can contact [Smart Customer Service](https://intl.cloud.tencent.com/contact-sales) or [Submit a Ticket](https://console.cloud.tencent.com/workorder/category) with the API, error code, and error information to our tech support staff.